 When data sending is complete then the sessions are going to close because of finishing sending data.
 The connection and session mechanisms also enable TCP’s reliability.
 For termination of the connection, another 3-way communication is going to perform and tear down the TCP socket.

-This setup and teardown of a TCP socket connection is part of what qualifies TCP a reliable protocol.
+This setup and teardown of a TCP socket connection is part of what qualifies TCP as a reliable protocol.
 TCP also acknowledges successful data receiving and guarantees the data is reassembling in the correct order.